Background pattern

 • nosebleeds,

-• fever, general feeling of illness, weakness,
+• fever, general malaise, weakness,

 • vomiting, constipation, abdominal pain or discomfort, indigestion, stomach or intestinal infection,